Inspiring figures of history: Jeanne d’Arc

 Regardless of your family background or your formal education, you can achieve stunning successes with a charismatic personality and bold action when you are at the right time at the right place.

 But this story is also a cautionary tale.
-Bold acting must also be guided by reason and pragmatism, careful planning and – if one thinks in bigger terms – a large-scale strategy.
+Bold acting must be guided by reason and pragmatism, careful planning and – if one thinks in bigger terms – a large-scale strategy.

 Something you cannot necessarily expect from an eighteen year old girl who had just accomplished one of the most stupendous military feats in recorded history.